 Mass media has two distinct branches that play significant roles in our politics, campaigns, and voting.
 These branches are guided by different rules of factual accuracy, breadth of coverage, and involvement of emotion.

-- Organizations.
-Fox News, CNN, Huffington Post, Breitbart, NY Times, Washington Examiner, Politico, etc. See right sidebar for their guidelines.
+- Fox News, CNN, Huffington Post, Breitbart, NY Times, Washington Examiner, Politico, etc. See right sidebar top for the news guidelines.

 - Commentary, Opinion, and Advocacy

 - See right sidebar below about opinion boundaries.